-- Solo performances on drumkit, keyboard and acoustic guitar - Music technology film sound design composition - Aural and theory written tests
+- Solo performances on drum kit, keyboard and acoustic guitar - Aural and theory written tests

 Mathematics

 The Year 8 Mathematics course builds on each student's prior learning and experiences.
 Students engage in a range of approaches to the learning and applying of mathematics that develop their understanding of and fluency with concepts, procedures and processes by making connections, reasoning, problem-solving and practice.
 Proficiency in mathematics enables students to respond to familiar and unfamiliar situations by employing mathematical strategies to make informed decisions and solve problems efficiently.
 There is a dedicated approach to revision and study skills to prepare for assessments and success in Mathematics.